 6. Added transparency and protections for renters

-The new reforms will increase transparency and protections for renters.
+The new reforms increase transparency and protections for renters.
 Rental providers and agents cannot:

 - Encourage someone to enter into a rental agreement by making false or misleading representations